How much water should I put in the Negg®?

 A 1/4 cup of water will do the trick.
 Just fill the bottom cap to the rim.

-My egg disintegrated after I shook the Negg®.
+Why did my egg disintegrated after I shook the Negg®?

 Add a little more water.
 If your egg broke during the cooking process, the structure of the egg has been compromised and it will break up in the Negg®.
 It is possible to just shake too hard.
 You big Cross-Fit guys have to dial it back a bit.
 Just ask my grandson who pulverized his first egg.